MonoApp/mono-architecture/README.md

 ## Picture Of Portable Architecture

-In fact, the core issue is: " How porting the Language upon the infrastructure, and Current Clound Services is meets our expectation of the infrastructure? "
+In fact, the core issue is: " How porting the Language upon the infrastructure, and Current Cloud Services is meets our expectation of the infrastructure? "

 ### Life Cycle / CI / CD